rumoursbehindme/youtube-downloader/README.md

 - Paste any valid YouTube URL and preview the thumbnail instantly.
 - Choose format: Best quality video (MP4) or audio (MP3).
-- Automatically converts audio to `.mp3` using FFmpeg.
+- Automatically converts audio to `.mp3` using bundled FFmpeg.
-- Downloads are saved inside `downloads/{video-title}/`.
+- Downloads are served directly in-browser (no saving to disk).
+- Temporary files are deleted after sending to user.
-- Clean, modern UI with real-time download status.
+- Clean, modern UI with real-time status updates.

 ---